shreyanshu09/Block-Diagram-Datasets/README.md

 ii) Connected arrows where two or more arrows are interlinked together, iii) Normal arrow which includes both thin and thick types of arrows.

 There are total 7 classes: Connection for circle, Data for parallelogram, Decision for diamond, Terminator for eclipse, Arrow, Text, and Process for all other shapes not mentioned above.
 Table below shows some of the statistics of all the datasets.
-For more information about the datasets, please go through the _BloSum_ paper.
+For more information about the datasets, please go through the paper.

 ![teaser](stats.png)